 Altogether it has been estimated that the medical field is composed of no less than 20,000 medical terms and this doesn’t include the names of parts of the body, illness and names of medicines and drugs.
 The huge vocabulary is forever changing as new concepts are developed and new drugs and medicines are introduced.

-Problems and Solutions for Medical Translations
+What are the Problems and Solutions for Medical Translations

 One of the key problems in a medical translation is when there are two words that need to be translated but which could have different meanings.
 It would only be an experienced medical translator who would have the knowledge to know which translation is correct.
 One important example is the difference between dysphagia and dysphasia.
 The former word means having difficulties with swallowing, while the later word means loss of the ability to understand and use speech.
 These are very different meanings but the two words look and sound similar when spoken.